 Ahrefs is a large platform that is an all-in-one suite of tools needed to see your company’s online presence grow.
 Among all of the software, they have a backlink monitoring tool, which lets you do all the things you need in terms of your link building campaigns.
 Their price is $99 monthly, although it’s for the whole platform, not just the backlink tool.

 SEMRush is similar to Ahrefs – it’s a widely known platform among SEO marketers.
 Likewise, they offer a backlink tracking tool as well, among all the other useful things.
 Pricing starts at $99.95 monthly.

 — 👊 Blue Array 🚀 (@bluearrayseo) January 26, 2018

 Linkody is a fantastic tool for users with up to a handful of sites who wish to keep on top of their backlinks. (and maybe find some competitors free backlinks 😇 )

 As I mentioned in this review, Linkody may not be the first choice for huge corporations looking to monitor hundreds of competitors pages but, for individuals and SMEs, it really is the perfect choice.

 With a great pricing package, Linkody is an accurate, inexpensive and easy to use tool even for those who are not ‘techy’ and, the white-label PDF reports are a great feature.

-Linkody is well worth the price as a backlink checker and monitoring tool alone and so the SEO metrics and disavow rule generator are a welcome bonus for those using this clever tool.
+Linkody is well worth the price as a monitoring software alone and so the reliable metrics such as Domain Authority and disavow rule generator are a welcome bonus for those using this clever tool.